CI 302 CROSS-COMPETITOR ANALYSIS

 You will learn how to:

-- Refine their understanding of competitors’ behavior when there are several significant competitors
+- Refine your thinking of competitors’ behavior when there are several significant competitors

 - Use strategic mapping – a tool enabling executives to quickly assess their relative strategic positioning